felixayot/AirBnB_clone/README.md

 ```

 ## Testing
-All unit tests for the all the class features for each module can found on the repository using using these paths:
+Unit tests for all the class features for each module can be found on the repository using these paths:
 - Unittests for `filestorage.py`: `tests/test_engine/test_filestorage.py`
 - Unittests for `console.py`: `tests/test_console.py`
 - Unittests for models module: `tests/test_models/test_*`